davidmoreno/rtpmidid/README.md

       connect both ports
 * [ ] Send all MIDI events to rtpmidi
 * [ ] Receive all MIDI events from rtpmidi

+## License

+RtpMidid is GPLv3 licensed.
+This bascially meass that you are free to use, modify and share it, given that you share your modifications with your users.

+This includes embeded software uses (anti [tivoization](https://en.wikipedia.org/wiki/Tivoization) clause of the GPLv3).

+If you think the license does not fit your use case, please contact me at dmoreno@coralbits.com for alternative licensing options.